gree1d/ReAppzuku/README.md

 - **Shizuku or Root**: Appzuku requires Root access or the Shizuku app to be running.
 - **Android 11+ for Background Restriction**: The app installs on Android 6+, but the Background Restriction feature requires Android 11 or newer.

-## Installation
-You can download and install Appzuku via:
-**GitHub Releases**: Download the latest APK from the [Releases page](https://github.com/northmendo/Appzuku/releases).

 ## How It Works
 - **Main Screen**: Kill selected running apps manually.
 - **Quick Settings Tiles**: One tile kills the current foreground app, and another runs your configured whitelist/blacklist background kill.